devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ```
 _Code Snippet XXX: Favorite BLoC in Wisgen [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

-As I machined before, the BLoC package for Flutter uses the Provider package [[@rousseletProviderFlutterPackage2018]](https://pub.dev/packages/provider).
+As I mansioned before, the BLoC package for Flutter uses the Provider package [[@rousseletProviderFlutterPackage2018]](https://pub.dev/packages/provider).
 This means that we can provide our BLoC to the rest of our Widget Tree in the same way we would if just used Provider for State Management.
 By the rule of _"lifting state up"_ we have to place the favorite BLoC at the lowest common ancestor of all widgets that need access to it.
 So in our case at _MaterialApp_:

 ```dart
 void main() => runApp(MyApp());